Search

 Huntington Ingalls Industries/Newport News Shipbuilding was founded in 1886 and have since become the largest shipbuilding company in the United States.
 They are the sole designer, builder and refueler of U.S. Navy aircraft carriers and one of two providers of U.S. navy submarines.
 In 2018, the company announced they would be creating 2,000 net new jobs over the course of four years.
 They anticipate hiring almost 7,000 people with these new job creations.
 This expansion will bring their total workforce to 25,000.
 In addition to the hiring initiative they will retrain employees to incorporate new digital shipbuilding technology and make nearly $1 billion in capital investments in the company’s facilities and technology systems.

-Workforce Development and Education
+Workforce Development

 The region’s post-secondary education system is very supportive of the maritime industry.
 Each year, hundreds of students graduate with a specialized marine skill set, ready to set sail into the workforce.